vuelto-org/vuelto/docs/docs/INSTALLATION.md

 ```

 ## Mac
-You have to have Xcode command line tools and CMake inatalled.
+You have to have Xcode command line tools installed.
 #### Xcode
 ```bash
 xcode-select --install